ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

     comma separated in this tag.

 For `GFF3` output, the consensus score is in the score field.
 For `.gp_info`, it is a column.

+#Command line options

+## CAT

+`--hal`: Input HAL alignment file.

+`--ref-genome`: Reference genome sequence name.
+Must be present in HAL.

+`--out-dir`: Output directory.
+Defaults to `./cat_output`.

+`--target-genomes`: List of genomes to use.
+If not set, all non-reference genomes in the HAL are used.

+`--workers`: Number of local cores to use.
+If running `toil` in singleMachine mode, care must be taken with this value.

+`--augustus`: Run AugustusTM(R)?

+`--augustus-species`: What Augustus species do we want to use?
+See the Augustus manual for more information.
+For mammals, human is a good choice, and this is the default value.

+`--augustus-cgp`: Run AugustusCGP?

+`--cgp-param`: Parameters file after training CGP on the alignment.
+Defaults to the default parameters.

+`--resolve-split-genes`: Run split gene resolution?
+Not a good idea if N50 is low.

+`--cgp-splice-support`: Percent of splice junctions in a CGP prediction that must be supported by RNA-seq in order for the transcript to be included.
+Defaults to 0.8.

+`--cgp-num-exons`: Number of exons a CGP prediction must have before included.
+This value is particularly important with noisy RNA-seq.

+See below for `toil` options shared with the hints database pipeline.

+##build\_hints\_db

+Constructing the hints database is its own Luigi pipeline, which uses a separate config file.
+See the section near the top for a description of the config file.

+`--config`: Path to config file.

+`--hal`: Path to HAL file.

+`--augustus-hints-db`: Path to output sqlite database that will be passed to `CAT`.

+`--work-dir`: Defaults to `./hints_work`.
+Stores the genomes and the hints GFFs.
+Can be cleaned up after.

+`--workers`: Number of local cores to use.
+If running `toil` in singleMachine mode, care must be taken with this value.

+`--no-wiggle-hints`: Incorporate wiggle hints.
+These are hints based on expression and not splice junctions, but should be removed if the underlying RNA-seq are either noisy or not poly-A enriched.

+##Toil

+The remaining options are passed directly along to `toil`:

+`--batchSystem`: Batch system to use.
+Defaults to singleMachine.
+If running in singleMachine mode, no cluster jobs will be submitted.
+In addition, care must be taken to balance the `--maxCores` field with the `--workers` field with the toil resources in `luigi.cfg`.
+Basically, you want to make sure that your # of toil resources multiplied by your `--maxCores` is fewer than the total number of system cores you want to use.
+However, I **highly** recommend using a non-local batch system.
+See the toil documentation for more.

+`--maxCores`: The number of cores each `toil` module will use.
+If submitting to a batch system, this limits the number of concurrent submissions.